source-academy/modules/doc/XMLSPECS.md

 You may assume that each element must be unique (i.e. only one exists per parent), unless specified as "can have many".

-## Changes from Source Academy 18/19
+## Source Academy 1920 Changes from Source Academy 18/19
 - Removed GRADER
 - Added PREPEND, POSTPEND, TESTCASES
 - Client-side autograding will be in the form of PREPEND + STUDENT + PUBLIC
 - Server-side autograding will be in the form of PREPEND + STUDENT + POSTPEND + PUBLIC/PRIVATE
+- Deprecaded EXTERNAL in DEPLOYMENT and GRADERDEPLOYMENT, use IMPORT instead
+- Added IMPORT in DEPLOYMENT and GRADERDEPLOYMENT

 ## Contents
 - [TASK](#task)